AtelesPaniscus/apl-exalt/README.md

 It may be possible for the EGP to deduce the types correctly most of the time so this flag was first introduced to handle cases where the deduction was incorrect or inappropriate.
 However, always specifying the types explicitly is more consistent so the flag quickly became expected.

+## Week 2

+The exercises undertaken during week 2 were:

+  * isogram
+  * collatz-conjecture
+  * rotational-cipher
+  * atbash-cipher
+  * rail-fence-cipher
+  * sieve
+  * grains

+It was expected with these exercises that a couple of small adjustments might be made to the EGP.
+The hind sight impression is that each required a change.
+The most challenging of which arose from 'sieve' and 'grains'.

+Exercism requires some sort of test framework.
+Many programming languages now have an xUnit testing framework along the lines of Junit, pyUnit and so forth.
+Other Exercism language tracks take advantage of this but Exercism does not require anything so sophisticated.

+So far as I know, APL has no xUnit framework.
+GNU APL does have a test case framework and the Exercism track uses this.

+The GNU APL framework, for those familiar with Python, is more like pyDoc than pyUnit.
+It is, I think, meant for regression testing of GNU APL itself.
+This has advantages and disadvantages.
+None of the latter, on their own, is enough to warrant building something else.

+The framework checks the actual output against the expected output letter-by-letter, line-by-line.
+If the function under test outputs so much as an extra blank line in one test case, the test case fail and so do all the subsequent test cases.

+The last test case of 'sieve' produces a list of primes up to 1000.
+This is too long to fit on one line so, to pass, the EGP should mimic GNU APL's line-wrapping.
+Hand corrections are tedious.
+Neither solution is 'portable'.

+The last two test cases of 'grains' fail because GNU APL chooses to print numbers (including integers) larger than 2^53 in real number notation.
+I could find no mechanism in GNU APL to alter this behaviour.

+The match (`≡`) primitive of APL allows these problems to be side-stepped.
+It also allows comparison of the rank (and other otherwise invisible differences) of the actual test result and the reference.
+There is a drawback:  the actual test output is not printed, which hampers debugging.

+With xUnit test frameworks, a routine or macro is used to compare actual with expected test results.
+The advantage is that the routine or macro can do all sorts of extra stuff if it needs to.
+Thus the function `assert∆match` was introduced.
+It does the match and if that fails, prints out the actual test result.

+The EGP was changed to use `≡` by default except for functions with a Boolean result.
+The flag `-c` may be used to override this.
+Currently, `-c=a` tells the EGP to use `assert∆match`.
+Current policy is to used `-c=a` for all exercises except for those with function(s) with a Boolean result.

+This is a stop gap measure that sits uncomfortably with the existing test harness.
+As yet not enough exercises have been done to enable a more permanent, informed, choice to be made.